4W4I5/Semester-4-Notes/TBW/TBW Finals Prep/TBW Finals Quick Notes.md

 - [ ] Techniques for effective interviews Pages 253-255
 - [ ] Chapter 18

 ---
+# Chapter 2:
+1. Writing Process:

+    - Planning, drafting, revising, and editing.
+    - Identifying purpose, audience, and goals.
+    - Generating ideas in drafting.
+    - Improving content, organization, and clarity in revising.
+    - Correcting errors in editing.
+2. Rewriting Process:

+    - Occurs during the revision stage.
+    - Making significant changes to content, structure, or style.
+    - Clarifying ideas, improving coherence, and enhancing effectiveness.
+    - Requires critical evaluation and willingness to revise.
+3. Importance of Rewriting:

+    - Crucial for high-quality technical communication.
+    - Refines and clarifies ideas.
+    - Ensures accurate conveyance to the audience.
+    - Addresses gaps or weaknesses.
+4. Iterative Nature of Writing and Rewriting:

+    - Involves multiple cycles.
+    - Writing, revising, and rewriting based on feedback.
+    - Continuous improvement for desired standards.
+5. Feedback and Collaboration:

+    - Obtaining feedback from peers, mentors, or experts.
+    - Identifying areas for improvement.
+    - Collaboration enhances the quality of communication.
+---
 # Chapter 6: Written Correspondence